What My Counselor Can Do For Me

 I hate the elective I registered for last year.
 What can I do?

 Due to the NA Schedule Change policy, it is difficult to change electives.
 It is important to know about the electives you choose before finalizing your schedule.
 Counselors are not permitted to switch electives after the deadline.
-Please review page 8 of the Program of Studies for more details regarding the Schedule Change policy.
+Please review the Program of Studies for more details regarding the Schedule Change policy.
 You may not drop a class required for graduation.
 If you are unsure, sign up for an appointment.